 Amber

-Amber is a molecular dynamics package which has as number of additional tools for more sophisticated analysis and in particular for NMR structure refinement.
+Amber is a molecular dynamics package including a number of additional tools for more sophisticated analysis and in particular NMR structure refinement.

 Available